anac0der/fnoreg/README.md

 * `gpu_num` is the same as in the training scripts;
 * `ckpt_epoch` is the number of epoch from which you want to download the checkpoint.
 This argument should be omitted if you want to evaluate the final model (model with weights after all epochs).

+## Acknowledgements
+Hoopes et al. [Learning the Effect of Registration Hyperparameters with HyperMorph](https://arxiv.org/abs/2203.16680) - for providing preprocessed data collection;

+Chen, Junyu, et al. [TransMorph: Transformer for Unsupervised Medical Image Registration](https://www.sciencedirect.com/science/article/pii/S1361841522002432)  - we used the source code of this paper for training VoxelMorph and TransMorph.